erikw/spotify-ob-wrapper/README.md

     sudo cp bin/spotify /usr/local/bin && sudo chmod 755 /usr/local/bin/spotify

-Launching Spotify should now result in launching the wrapper first, which will launch the official client after binding to the keys and DBus-interface.
+Launching Spotify should now result in launching the wrapper first, which will launch the official client and stay running in the background.

 Binding to your media keys is not yet possible, but this section will follow soon.